Crunch-io/catii/README.md

 could represent the same exact data values but with different common values if one or both have not been normalized; these will not be equal using `==`.

-## Indexes versus arrays
+### Indexes versus arrays

-Although the iindex class can represent the same data as a NumPy array, it purposefully does NOT implement the NumPY API, because mixing arrays and indexes often results in crudely transforming the sparse index into a dense array, obliterating all of the benefits of the index.
+Although the iindex class can represent the same information as a NumPy array, it purposefully does NOT implement the NumPY API, because mixing arrays and indexes often results in crudely transforming the sparse index into a dense array, obliterating all of the benefits of the index.
 Iterating over all of